ioiooi/notes/docs/misc/prefix-commit-messages.md

 # Prefix Git Commit Messages with Branch Information

-This script works for branches like
+Works for branches like

 - `feature/JIRA-123`
 - `feature/JIRA-123_hello-world`
 - `JIRA-123`
 - `feature/lol/JIRA-123`

-It wont work for branches like
+Does not work for branches like

 - `feature/JIRA-123_hello-world/dev`

+The last slash `/` has to be followed by the ticket number and the ticket number has to stand alone or followed by a underscore `_`.

 ```sh
 #!/bin/bash